Lifestyle in Chicago

 Chicago is a family-friendly city with hundreds of neighbourhood parks and playgrounds to explore.
 Lincoln Park is Chicago’s largest public recreation area and offers many outdoor attractions for the whole family.
 There are many annual food and music festivals to enjoy in the summer, while during the winter months, lots of local parks offer open-air ice-skating rinks.

 The beaches along Lake Michigan also provide wonderful recreational opportunities.
-In the summer, the beaches are teeming with people walking, jogging, playing volleyball, swimming and picnicking, among other things.
-The lake itself is another recreational gem, with sailing a popular pastime with Chicagoans.
+In the summer, the shores are teeming with people walking, jogging, playing volleyball, and picnicking.
+The lake itself is another recreational gem, with sailing and swimming being popular pastimes among Chicagoans.